tanghui123th/non_tech_writing/英语文摘/2019/07_July.md

 ### Summary

-Heikki, a Finnish programmer and entrepreneur, sold his video game business and founded `Happy Or Not`, a company that helps firms to monitor -- and then import -- the level of customer service they provide, in 2009.
+Heikki, a Finnish programmer and entrepreneur, sold his video game business and founded `Happy Or Not`, a company that helps firms to monitor -- and then improve -- the level of customer service they provide, in 2009.

 He was unhappy with local floppy disk store's customer service when he was young.